Training

 PhD position in the EU Horizon 2020 Marie Skłodowska-Curie MSCA-ITN Project TeraApps (Doctoral Training Network in Terahertz Technologies for Imaging, Radar, and Communications Applications)

-There are various techniques for measuring water content profiles in situ over time, such as X-ray tomography and nuclear magnetic resonance (NMR).
-These techniques are currently applied to wood samples, but they are difficult to implement due, among other things, to the ionizing nature of the beam used to scan the sample.
-A technique using a non-ionizing terahertz (THz) beam is being researched by the "Terahertz Spectroscopy" team at the Charles Coulomb Laboratory (University of Montpellier).
-As part of a thesis on the wood used in the manufacture of clarinets, and in collaboration with the Wood team at the Mechanics and Civil Engineering Laboratory (University of Montpellier), preliminary tests using this technique on wood have been set up.
-Unfortunately, lockdown has prevented the developed device from being used to its full potential.
+There are various techniques for measuring water content profiles in situ over time, such as X-ray tomography or nuclear magnetic resonance (NMR).
+These techniques are currently used on wood samples, but they are difficult to implement due, in part, to the ionizing nature of the beam used to scan the sample.
+A technique using a non-ionizing terahertz (THz) beam is currently being researched by the “Terahertz Spectroscopy” team at the Charles Coulomb Laboratory (University of Montpellier).
+As part of a thesis on the wood used in clarinet making, and in collaboration with the Wood team at the Laboratory of Mechanics and Civil Engineering (University of Montpellier), preliminary tests using this technique on wood have been conducted.
+Unfortunately, the lockdown prevented the full utilization of the developed device.

-The objective of this PFE is therefore to finalize the setup of the experiments, calibrate the measurements, conduct water diffusion experiments in poplar samples, and compare the results obtained with conventional "weighing" measurements and numerical diffusion simulations based on data from the literature.
+The objective of this final year project is therefore to finalize the setup of the experiments, calibrate the measurements, conduct water diffusion experiments on poplar samples, and compare the results obtained with conventional “weighing” measurements and numerical diffusion simulations based on data from the literature.

-Internship: Protein Collective Oscillations by Direct Real-Time Methods
+Workshop: Protein Collective Oscillations Using Direct Real-Time Methods

 We recently demonstrated that proteins undergo global oscillations and resonate at specific frequencies.
-This discovery suggests that cellular proteins could communicate remotely via wireless antennas.
-If this were the case, our data would open up a new field of investigation for studying the biological functions of proteins, particularly for analyzing the regulation of protein/protein interactions.
-With this project, we are beginning a program of spectral characterization of a sample of proteins in order to create a database.
-The ultimate goal is to confirm the existence of wireless electromagnetic signals that would enable inter-protein communication and, ultimately, to identify ways to modulate these signals in order to regulate the function of proteins involved in the development of certain diseases.
+This discovery suggests that cellular proteins may communicate over long distances via wireless antennas.
+If this were the case, our data would open up a new field of investigation for studying the biological functions of proteins, particularly for analyzing the regulation of protein-protein interactions.
+With this project, we are launching a program to spectrally characterize a sample of proteins in order to create a database.
+The ultimate goal is to confirm the existence of wireless electromagnetic signals that enable inter-protein communication and, ultimately, to identify ways to modulate these signals in order to regulate the function of proteins involved in the development of certain diseases

-Agriculture in France uses 3 billion m3 of water for irrigation, and wastes more than 30% of it every year.
-To limit water waste in agriculture, it is necessary to know when crops need to be watered.
-We studied a solution using THz waves to determine the water content of a plant.
-Depending on the water content of the plant, it is possible to determine its water requirements.
-However, THz waves are still little known and are still being studied.
-During this internship, we measured the transmission of THz waves by several leaves.
+Agriculture in France uses 3 billion cubic meters of water for irrigation and wastes more than 30% of it every year.
+To reduce water waste in agriculture, it is necessary to know when crops need to be watered.
+We studied a solution using THz waves to determine a plant’s water content.
+Based on the plant’s water content, it is possible to determine its water needs.
+However, THz waves are still not well understood and are still being studied.
+During this internship, we measured the transmission of THz waves through several leaves